edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

    - minimising the supported MTU size
    - allowing only the hosts to fragment datagrams

-IPv6 requess that evey link in the Internet have an MTU of 1280 octets or greater.
+IPv6 requests that every link in the Internet has an MTU of 1280 octets or greater.

 ![IPV6-FRAGMENT](https://github.com/edoardottt/MSc-CyberSecurity-Sapienza/blob/main/Network-Infrastructures/images/ipv6-fragment-1.png)